stellarvector/blog/_writeups/2023/ctf101/encoding-challenges.md

 	fh.write(flag)
 ```

-As we can see, the flag is encoding with `base16`, then `base64` 20 times, then again 5 times `base16`.
-We are also give the output in `out.txt`.
+As we can see, the flag is encoded with `base16`, then `base64` 20 times, then again 5 times `base16`.
+We are also given the output in `out.txt`.
 The solution consists in reversing the process, step by step:

 ```python
 import base64 as b64